If you missed the start of Brit Trek, you haven’t lived. But fortunately, you can catch up here.

 LIEUTENANT SUNAK: Nothing, Sir.
 You gave it all to Ensign Harding for a left-handed screwdriver.

-CAPTAIN BERK: Rats er, nadgers!
+CAPTAIN BERK: Rats’ nadgers!
 Alas, so I did.
 We’ll have to put it on the old Federation credit card, then.

 LIEUTENANT SUNAK: I’m sorry, Sir.
 We left the Federation.

 CAPTAIN BERK: Alas!
-So we er, did, yes, in a manner of speaking.
+So we did, yes.
 Are there any nearby peasant colonies that we can raid?

 COMMANDER GOVE: Only the Planet Kent, Sir.
 Sadly we terraformed it into a spaceship park due to a slight cock-up on the logistical front.

-CAPTAIN BERK: Fudge ones luck!
-Where’s Mogg?
+CAPTAIN BERK: Fudge one’s luck!
+Where’s Rees-Mogg?
 He could get money out of a bankrupt corpse.

 COMMANDER GOVE: He’s on holiday on Earth, Sir.
 A safari in Africa.
 He’s shooting under-privileged children in Nairobi, as I understand it.